AcheronProject/electrical_template/README.md

 ## Licensing

-This library is licensed under a slight modified BSD "three clause" license, which means it is free to use even commercially (credits are appreciated, however), but redistributions must follow the copyleft principle.
+This library is licensed under a slightly modified BSD "three clause" license, which means it is free to use even commercially (credits are appreciated, however), but redistributions must follow the copyleft principle.